25th Arkansas Infantry Regiment: Consolidation and surrender

 The 1st Arkansas Consolidated Mounted Rifles surrendered with the Army of Tennessee at Greensboro, North Carolina, April 26, 1865.
 The regiment was paroled on May 1, 1865, at Jamestown, North Carolina.
 After the surrender, the men were offered free rail transportation (where available) in the direction of their homes, by what was left of the Southern railway companies.
 Most of the men traveled by rail, where they could.
 A large number of men were killed or seriously injured in a railroad accident at Flat Creek Bridge, Tennessee, on May 25, 1865.

+Regimental color

+The 25th Arkansas Infantry was designated as the 30th Arkansas Infantry for a period of about six months in the winter of 1862–1863, until after the battle of Murfreesboro.
+While serving as the 30th Arkansas Infantry its colors were captured by the 2nd Ohio Infantry at the Battle of Murfreesboro, Tennessee, on December 31, 1862.
+The flag was returned to the State of Arkansas by the U.S. War Department in 1905.

+The flag measures 40 inches on the staff by 46 inches on the fly.
+It is composed of a blue cotton field, bordered on all sides with white cotton, 3 inches wide, with a white St. Andrew's cross traversing the blue field.
+In black painted outline figures, 2-1/2 inches high, is the designation 30TH REG, ARK INF on the upper and lower borders, respectively.
+Two battle honors—FARMINGTON MISS and RICHMOND KY—appear in white painted outline letters, in the upper and lower quadrants, respectively, formed by the white cross.
+The flag is presently housed in the collection of the Old State House Museum in Little Rock, Arkansas.